indolem/IndoBERTweet/README.md

 ```
 **Preprocessing Steps:**
 * lower-case all words
-* converting user mentions and URLs into @USER and HTTPURL, respectively; and
+* converting user mentions and URLs into @USER and HTTPURL, respectively
 * translating emoticons into text using the [emoji package](https://pypi.org/project/emoji/).

 ## 5. Results over 7 Indonesian Twitter Datasets